 Prior to joining NC State, Dr. Hestir was a postdoctoral fellow in Environmental Earth Observation in Australia’s national science agency, the CSIRO.
 In Australia she led a research program to improve systematic monitoring of water quality and aquatic ecosystems using earth observations, which was used to influence national sustainable resource management activities.Erin finished her dissertation at CSTARS under the supervision of Susan Ustin on “Trends in Estuarine Water Quality and Submerged Aquatic Vegetation.”
 The goal of her project was to characterize how submerged aquatic vegetation impacts aquatic habitat through alterations in hydrodynamics and turbidity.
 Her research identified trends in submerged aquatic vegetation distribution and water turbidity in the Sacramento-San Joaquin River Delta of California, part of the largest estuary in the Western United States.

-Dr. Hestir is an adjunct Senior Lecturer at the University of Southern Queensland, Australia.
+Dr. Hestir was an adjunct Senior Lecturer at the University of Southern Queensland, Australia.
 She is also a member of the international GEO Biodiversity Observation Network Freshwater working group and the GEO Inland and Coastal Water Quality working group.
 She received her Ph.D. in Geography from UC Davis and a B.A. in Physical Geography from UC Berkeley.

 Dr. Erin L. Hestir